 When is the application period for the Mandela Washington Fellowship?

-The application for the 2020 Mandela Washington Fellowship is open from September 12 to October 9, 2019.
-Learn more about the application and selection timeline.
+The application for the 2020 Mandela Washington Fellowship was open from September 12 to October 9, 2019.
+Dates for the 2021 Fellowship application have not yet been announced.
+Learn more about the 2020 Fellowship application and selection timeline.

 What are the eligibility requirements for the Fellowship?

 Applicants will not be discriminated against on the basis of race, color, gender, religion, socio-economic status, disability, sexual orientation, or gender identity.
 The Mandela Washington Fellowship is open to young African leaders between the ages of 25 and 35 who meet the criteria listed in the application information.